SEER Stat Fact Sheets: Esophageal Cancer

 Who Gets This Cancer?

 Esophageal cancer is more common in men than women, and it is associated with older age, heavy alcohol use and tobacco use.
+The number of new cases of esophageal cancer was 4.4 per 100,000 men and women per year.

 Esophageal cancer rates are highest in people aged 65-74 years.